-Based on the statements of the German prosecutors, the campaign of assassinations abroad was led by the [Iranian] regime’s top political personalities, right up to the Mykonos assassinations.
-And it was only after the trial and the diplomatic crisis with European countries that the campaign came to a brief pause.
+Based on the statements of German prosecutors, the foreign-soil murders — right up to the Mykonos killings — were led by the [Iranian] regime’s top political figures.
+And it was only after trial, and the diplomatic crisis with European countries, that the assassination campaign came to a brief pause.

-The ‘chain murders’ had started right after the 1988 [mass] executions.
-It was only in the Khatami era, because of a slightly more open media atmosphere, that public opinion became sensitive to the murders.
-Ultimately, it was declared that the murders had been carried out by high-ranking security officials (chiefly, Sayid Emami)…(But, from the autumn 1998 and onward, the murders continued and they didn’t stop until the early 2000’s.)
+The chain murders came right behind the 1988 [mass] executions.
+It was only in the Khatami era, with its relatively open media atmosphere, that the public was sensitized to these murders.
+Ultimately it was declared that the assassinations were the work of high-ranking security officials, chiefly Saeed Emami.
+From the autumn of 1998, the murders carried on into the early 2000’s.

 Rare is the human rights activist who hasn’t heard of Eqbal Moradi.
-I got to know him years ago and saw what he did for his dear son and nephew (Loqman Moradi) and all political prisoners.
-When Zanyar was 19 he was taken as a hostage together with his cousin, Loqman, just because the security apparatus held a grudge against his father.
+I got to know him years ago, and I saw what he did for his dear son, his nephew (Loghman Moradi), and for all political prisoners.
+When Zanyar was 19 he was taken hostage with his cousin Loghman, simply because the Iranian security apparatus held a grudge against his father.

-Zanyar and Loqman were convicted to death without a fair trial.
-It is now 10 years since they’ve been in prison.
-Here is an obvious sign of injustice in the trial of Zanyar (a man who I consider to be a symbol of resistance and honor): When there were witnesses ready to testify to their innocence, the judge who is but a rubber-stamp for the security apparatus refused to accept their testimonies without giving any legal reasons.
+Zanyar and Loqman were sentenced to die without a fair trial.
+It’s now been ten years since they’ve been in prison.
+A flagrant injustice in the trial of Zanyar (a man I consider to be a symbol of resistance and honor): when witnesses were ready to attest to both [him and his cousin’s] innocence, the judge — who is but a rubber-stamp for the security apparatus — refused to accept their testimonies, without giving any legal reasons.

-And now the father is gone and his death sounds the alarm of the re-start of the assassination campaign in Iraqi Kurdistan.
+A flagrant injustice: they are hostages to a sinister plot of the security apparatus.
+Now the father is gone, and his death sounds the alarm of a renewed assassination campaign through Iraqi Kurdistan.

-The re-activation of the assignation campaign in the Iraqi Kurdistan should be seen as being rooted in the nature of this regime’s confrontation with the opposition; they consider the physical elimination of critics and opponents to be legitimate based on the expediencies of the regime and religious law.
-In the last year, four more Kurdish activists have been assassinated in Iraqi Kurdistan in addition to Ahmad Mawlana Abu Nahez, known as Ahmad Neysi, an Ahwazi activist who was assassinated in the Netherlands.
+Make no mistake, the renewal of the assignation campaign in Iraqi Kurdistan would be rooted in the regime’s grudge against the opposition; they see the elimination of critics as legitimate, an expedient protection of the regime and of religious law.
+In the past year, four more Kurdish activists have been assassinated in Iraqi Kurdistan, in addition to Ahmad Mawlana Abu Nahez — known as Ahmad Neysi — an Ahwazi activist who was assassinated in the Netherlands.

-Unfortunately, ever since the Kurdish Regional Government (KRG) was founded, it lacked a strong and independent government and it suffered from divisions between the main parties and the political-military presence of neighboring countries, especially the Islamic Republic, whose Hamzeh Base, centered in Urmia [Iranian city close to the border with Iraq] works on behalf of the Quds Force to run the assassination campaign abroad.
-This has made Iraqi Kurdistan an easy target.
+Unfortunately, ever since the establishment of the Kurdish Regional Government (KRG), it has lacked a strong and independent government and suffered from partisan divisions.
+This, paired with the political-military presences in neighboring countries — especially the Islamic Republic, whose Hamzeh Base in Urmia [close to the border with Iraq] answers to the Quds Force, an operating arm of the assassination campaign abroad — has made Iraqi Kurdistan an easy target.

-This puts a heavy burden on the officials of European countries.
+This places a heavy burden on the officials of European countries.

-In recent years, they’ve sent thousands of their citizens to countries such as Iraq, Syria and Afghanistan to show how serious they are in fighting state terrorism and human rights violation.
+In recent years, they’ve sent thousands of their own citizens to countries such as Iraq, Syria, and Afghanistan to show their commitment to fighting state-sponsored terrorism and human rights violations.